 Peace Brigades Canada is a part of a global network of activists who work with human rights activists in places of conflict.
 From Nepal to Mexico, Peace Brigades volunteers have accompanied human rights workers as the eyes of the world.
 For more information see http://www.pbicanada.org/

 The above is not an exhaustive list.
-I donate monthly to Interval House and the Christian Resource Centre.
-I support the work of Homes Not Bombs.
-In the past many organisations including The Canadian Friends Service Committee, Elizabeth Fry Society and Amnesty International had me among their regular donors.
-However, I think my top 10 represent a range of places, from social investing to radical peacemaking, that are my priorities at the end of 2013.
+I donate monthly to Interval House and the CRC.
+In the past many organisations such as the Elizabeth Fry Society had me among their regular donors.
+However, I think my top 10 represent a range of places, from social investing to radical peacemaking, that are my priorities at the end of 2015.